Thai Case Shines The Light on International Surrogacy26 Feb 2018

 A Global Issue: The Surrogacy Convention

-It is hard to imagine, but the global surrogacy business is estimated to be worth around $5billion a year.
+It is hard to imagine, but the global surrogacy business is estimated to be worth around $ 5 billion annually.
 It is recognised that surrogacy can bring with it many complex legal issues, especially when the arrangement crosses international borders.

 Osbornes specialise in advising all involved in proposed surrogacy, be it domestic or international surrogacy.
-Our surrogacy lawyers can also advice the proposed parents on obtaining parental rights of the child and / or beginning adoption proceedings.
+Our surrogacy lawyers can also advise the proposed parents on obtaining parental rights of the child and/or beginning adoption proceedings.